w-lampaert/ood_notebooks_booth/README.md

 conda install -c conda-forge r-base r-data.table r-ggplot2 jupyter_client r-irkernel
 Rscript -e 'IRkernel::installspec(prefix="${VSC_HOME}/.local/", name="r_env", 	displayname="r_env")’
 ```
-The dataset is downloaded from Kaggle, but you need a login for that.
-Also, I changed some minor things before reading it into R, so it would be better to just
+The dataset is downloaded from Kaggle.
+It should be exported to csv first.
-copy it from my $VSC_DATA (it is located in '/data/leuven/342/vsc34271/ondemand_booth/datasets') to your own data folder.

 ## MaNGO notebook
 This is a notebook created by the RDM team.
 It contains general iRODS and MaNGO functions.
 Create your conda env and kernel as follows: